openvlc/OpenVLC/OpenVLC1.3_revA/README.md

   Firsts steps are preparing the beaglebone.
 This must be done in TX as well as in RX.
 These are the steps:

-  1.Disable the HDMI: The HDMI uses some PRU pins that we need to use.
+  1. Disable the HDMI: The HDMI uses some PRU pins that we need to use.
 To disable the HDMI cape edit the uEnv.txt file:
-  ´´´

     sudo nano /boot/uEnv.txt
-  ´´´

   and uncomment the line:

     dtb=am335x-boneblack-emmc-overlay.dtb